jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 Before we describe how to execute and test our Singularity image, let's have a look at how to communicate status and result reports back to the HPC service.

-When a Singularity image is executed as part of a CloudFlow workflow, it is the CloudFlow HPC service which actually logs in to the HPC login node and executes the Singularity image (more on that later).
+When a Singularity image is executed as part of a SemWES workflow, it is the SemWES HPC service which actually logs in to the HPC login node and executes the Singularity image (more on that later).
 While the HPC service will use the HPC cluster's queueing system to monitor the execution status of the Singularity image, the application running inside this image still needs to communicate